karimelkh/inventory_ms/README.md

 - use django-phonenumber-field
 - add rating attribute/column to some tables
 - handle forms errors
-- search if possible to use ModelForm... for loginForm
 - discover decorators that comes with django:
   - `user_passes_test`
   - `require_http_methods`